AlpacaTravel/graphql-docs/reference/README.md

 <td valign="top"><a href="#id">ID</a></td>
 <td>

-Unique identifier for the media
+Unique identifier for the media-resource

 </td>
 </tr>